willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Focus isn't something you need to **hold**, **control** or **maintain**.
 * A few times a day, practice gently **focusing** on your **pebble**, **releasing** that focus and coming back to it.
 * Give your mind complete **freedom**, then bring it back.
 This gives us **control** over our focus.
+* Notice any attachment to being quiet and still, and recognize that we can bring this stillness into our day.

 Level 3: Master